Actor Rick Schroder arrested on suspicion of domestic abuse

 As Ricky Schroder, he was a child star known for the TV series “Silver Spoons” and the movie “The Champ.”

-As an adult he was a regular on the police drama “NYPD Blue.”
+As an adult, he was a regular on the police drama “NYPD Blue.”

 An email to his publicist seeking comment was not immediately returned.